okfn/handbook/text/recipes/getting-data-from-world-bank.rst

 Getting data from the World Bank
 ================================

-We started out with the question how healthcare spending affects life expectancy around the world.
+In Data Fundamental, we address the question of how healthcare spending affects life expectancy around the world.
 This is one of the answers we can find looking at data from the World Bank.

 Walkthrough: Downloading Data from the World Bank
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^